-When you buy a home, you pay fees, called closing costs, to cover the costs of getting the mortgage.
-Closing costs usually range from 2% to 5% of the home price.
+When buying a house, you pay fees, called closing costs, to cover the costs of getting the mortgage.
+Closing costs usually range from 2% – 5% of the home price.

 In some cases, you may be able to get the seller to pay for some of these closing costs.
 These are called seller concessions, and they can be a powerful way to save on your closing costs.
 Before you close on your mortgage, learn how to use seller concessions to your advantage.